a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 	1. How system behaves under heavy load
 	2. How application scales under heavy load
 	3. Contingencies are planned for unforeseen situations
+		1. As per anticipated traffic, appropriate hardware & computational power is provisioned to handle traffic smoothly **with some buffer**

 ### Scalability Quiz ###